kkomelin/icearrow/README.md

 **[Give it a try](https://icearrow.xyz)**

 This repository represents the frontend part of the app.
+The Golang backend is here [b3b/hippos](https://github.com/b3b/hippos).

 ## How it works